anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 ### Ethical Review

 All scientific investigations should be undertaken with the highest priority given to the ethical requirements of such inquiries.
-As such, the ethical collection of both the data and of the submitting parties itself will be evaluated by AnVIL Program Directors and DIC before a determination for inclusion in the AnVIL.
+AnVIL Program Directors and DIC will evaluate the ethical collection of both the data and of the submitting parties before approving for inclusion in the AnVIL.

 ### Data Retention

-During the initial discussions and vetting with the Data Ingestion Committee, the committee will coordinate with the dataset stewards to determine a reasonable timeframe for retention of data within the AnVIL, as well as any other provisions around the long term storage, archival, and availability of the data.
+The committee will coordinate with the dataset stewards to determine a reasonable timeframe for retention of data within the AnVIL, as well as any other provisions around the long-term storage, archival, and availability of the data.
+This will happen during the initial discussions and vetting with the Data Ingestion Committee